Teatime Talks

 Teatime Talks usually take place on the third Thursday of each month at 7pm, and last up to an hour.

-Attending the talks is BCS members only but all previous talks are available on our YouTube channel.
+Attending the talks is BCS members only but all previous talks are on our YouTube channel.

 What's coming up